jonaspleyer/cellular_raza/cellular_raza-homepage/content/showcase/cell-sorting.md

 ## Parameters

-To simplify the discussion of our system, we can reduce it by dividing with one of the chosen parameters.

 In total, we are left with only 4 parameters to describe our system.

 | Parameter | Symbol | Value |